jumikao/SQL_portfolio_project_HR_Management_Report/README.md

 - In terms of workforce demography, it would be recommended that more junior employees were recruited.
 Currently in the company there are 30 seniors, 7 mids and only 3 juniors.

 ------------------------------------------
-7. Major SQL statements functions , managing database objects and constraints used
+7. Major SQL statements, functions , managing database objects and constraints used
 • SQL CREATE DATABASE
 • SQL CREATE TABLE
 • SQL INSERT INTO